YSF204/pdsnd_github/README.md

 - `README.md` – Project overview and documentation
 - Data files (e.g., `chicago.csv`, `new_york_city.csv`, `washington.csv`) – *Excluded from repo*

+## How to Run

+1. Clone this repository.
+2. Make sure Python 3 is installed.
+3. Run the script using:

+    ```bash
+    python bikeshare.py
+    ```

+4. Follow the prompts to filter and analyze the data.

 ## Credits

 - Project developed as part of the **Udacity Programming for Data Science** course